inspektor-gadget/inspektor-gadget/README.md

-  snapshot    Take a snapshot of a subsystem and print it top         Gather, sort and periodically report events according to a given criteria trace       Trace and print system events traceloop   Get strace-like logs of a pod from the past undeploy    Undeploy Inspektor Gadget from cluster version     Show version
+  snapshot    Take a snapshot of a subsystem and print it top         Gather, sort and periodically report events according to a given criteria trace       Trace and print system events traceloop   Get strace-like logs of a container from the past undeploy    Undeploy Inspektor Gadget from cluster version     Show version